agencyenterprise/aeboilerplate/README.md

    - Run `git remote remove heroku`
    - Run `git remote add heroku git@heroku.com:ANOTHER_HEROKU_APP_NAME.git`

-## Continuous integration with Circle CI and Heroku
+## Setup Continuous integration with Circle CI and Heroku

 1. Deploy your application to heroku following the steps above.
 2. Change the placeholder `HEROKU_APP_NAME` in the `.circleci/config.yml` file with the name returned from your heroku application.